 Remember, the COVID-19 vaccine is free.
 At no point will you be asked to pay for the vaccine, or pay for your place in the queue.
 If you are, it’s likely a scam.
 The best way you can help us stop these scams is report them to us.

 Help us stop these campaigns.
-If you have experience or are aware of a COVID-19 vaccine related scam, please email us with all the details you have through the link below.
+If you have experienced or are aware of a COVID-19 vaccine related scam, please email us with all the details you have through the link below.

 If possible, for email scams:

 - Forward the original email, including any attachments (screenshots are not very helpful – but fine if that is all that is possible).
 This will allow us to investigate any hyperlinks etc.